mlcommons/training/image_classification/README.md

 We evaluate after every epoch.

 ### Evaluation thoroughness
-Every test exmaple is used each time.
+Every test example is used each time.